JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Merge the Messages branch with the main branch when the feature is complete

 ## Sidebar
+- Turn the separate sidebar elements into separate components
 - Currently the sidebar is not at all visible from mobile devices
 - If the user is on messages, the icon should be colored, can be a simple router check